• Skip to primary navigation

 Instructions

-• Preheat oven to 400°F. Cut the butternut squash in half and remove seeds. *see note below.
+• Preheat oven to 400°F. Cut the butternut squash in half and remove the seeds.

-• Note: if you're using store-bought, already cut up squash, place on parchment in a baking sheet and bake for 20-25 minutes or until tender.
+Note: if you're using store-bought, already cut-up squash, place parchment paper on a baking sheet and bake them for 20-25 minutes or until tender.

-• In the meantime, water sauté the chopped onion and celery for a few minutes.
+• In the meantime water sauté the chopped onion and celery in a large soup pot for a few minutes.

 • Cook for about 45 minutes until the apples are soft and the vegetable flavors have blended.
-Add more water if the soup is too thick.
+Add more broth if the soup is too thick.

 • Cool slightly before putting the soup in a blender.
-Carefully blend on slow speed.
-Optionally, you can use an immersion blender
+Carefully blend at a slow speed.
+(Optionally, you can use an immersion blender.)

 • Turn up the blender to finish off the soup to a creamy smoothness.